Compact hidden charm pentaquark states and QCD isomers: numerical results and discussions

-The wave functions of the states $P_{cs}$ with $I=1$ and the states states $P_{css}$ have the same symmetry.
+The wave functions of the states states $P_{css}$ and those of the states $P_{cs}$ with $I=1$ have the same symmetry.
 Their mass difference, about 150 MeV, mainly come from the mass of $s$-quark.
 For the states $P_{css}$ with $\frac{1}{2}^-$, their masses are in the range of 4730 MeV to 4784 MeV, which are close to the result, $4600\pm175$ MeV, predicted by the QCD sum rule method~\cite{pcssprediction}.
-Wang et al predicted double strangeness molecule states $\Xi_c^*\bar{D}_s^*$ with $\frac{5}{2}^-$ and $\Xi_c^{'}\bar{D}_s^*$ with $\frac{3}{2}^-$~\cite{pcssprediction2}, which are much lower about 200 MeV than our results.
-The masses of the $P_{csss}$ states are higher 400 MeV than those of the states $P_{c}$ with $I=\frac{3}{2}$ also because of the mass of $s$-quark.
+Wang et al predicted double strangeness molecular states $\Xi_c^*\bar{D}_s^*$ with $\frac{5}{2}^-$ and $\Xi_c^{'}\bar{D}_s^*$ with $\frac{3}{2}^-$~\cite{pcssprediction2}, which are much lower about 200 MeV than our results.
+The states $nssc\bar{c}$ with $\frac{5}{2}^-$ are far away from the highest threshold $\Omega_c^*D^*$ in the MCFTM.

+The masses of the $P_{csss}$ states are higher 400 MeV than those of the states $P_{c}$ with $I=\frac{3}{2}$ also because of the mass of $s$-quark in the MCFTM.
 They are in the range of 4985 MeV to 5140 MeV and do not dramatically change with spin and color structures.
+All of the states $sssc\bar{c}$ are far away from the threshold $\Omega_c^*D_s^*$.